aprilggg/Lightning_Analysis_NWRA/README.md

 The code in this repository requires the following installations:
 - Python [Official Python Installation Documentation](https://www.python.org/downloads/)

-We recommend using [conda](https://docs.conda.io/projects/conda/en/latest/index.html) to [set up the environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) using the provided `.yml` files in the repository.
+We recommend using [conda](https://docs.conda.io/projects/conda/en/latest/index.html) to set up the environment using the provided `.yml` files in the repository. - [Official Documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)

 **A Simple Guide to Setting Up an Environment With Conda:**
 1. Make sure you have the following: